 What is it: Revolutionary Girl Utena: Adolescence Apocalypse

-Revolutionary Girl Utena: Adolescence Apocalypse is a Japanese animated film that serves as a sequel to the acclaimed anime series “Revolutionary Girl Utena”.
-Released in 1999, the film is a work that challenges the conventions of the genre, mixing elements of fantasy, drama and surrealism.
-The story revolves around Utena Tenjou, a young woman who finds herself involved in a world of duels and intrigue, where the struggle for power and the search for identity are central themes.
-The film is known for its complex narrative and deep symbolism, which explores issues of gender, love and the transition from adolescence to adulthood.
+Revolutionary Girl Utena: Adolescence Apocalypse is a Japanese animated film that serves as a sequel to the acclaimed anime series "Revolutionary Girl Utena."
+Released in 1999, the film defies genre conventions, blending elements of fantasy, drama, and surrealism.
+The story revolves around Utena Tenjou, a young woman who finds herself drawn into a world of duels and intrigue, where the struggle for power and the search for identity are central themes.
+The film is known for its complex narrative and profound symbolism, exploring issues of gender, love, and the transition from adolescence to adulthood.

 Anime Production